joshuafontany/TW5-TekanBoards/readme.md

 * Create lists with custom filters
 * Ability to expand by adding custom buttons, custom sort formats etc.

-### What is Tekkan One?
+### What is TekanBoards?
+How is it different from Tekkan One?

+TekanBoards is a generic kanban-like solution for managing "boards" "lists" and "cards", packaged as a Tiddlywiki5 plugin.
+The intent is to allow custom styles, buttons, and templates to extent the use beyond kanban-like project management.

+See:
+* <a href="https://joshuafontany.github.io/TW5-TekanBoards" style="color:#e60909;" target="_blank">Demo</a>

-Tekkan One is a cross-platform Kanban solution that can be used offline.
-Tekkan One was created using  <a href="http://tiddlywiki.com/" target="_blank">TW5</a>
+Tekkan One is an all-in-one cross-platform Kanban solution that can be used offline.
+Tekkan One is aimed specifically at kanban-like project management, and was created using  <a href="http://tiddlywiki.com/" target="_blank">TW5</a>

-While one-click solutions are still shaping up, you can definitely use this in all platforms where you can run a browser - say Windows, Linux, Mac OS, Andoid and so on with the help of Node JS based <a href="https://github.com/Arlen22/TiddlyServer" target="_blank">TiddlyServer</a>.
+See:
+* <a href="https://ibnishak.github.io/Tekkan/Tekkan%20Demo.html" style="color:#e60909;" target="_blank">Demo</a>
+* <a href="https://ibnishak.github.io/Tekkan/" style="color:#e60909;" target="_blank">Documentation</a>

 ### How to install

-<a href="https://ibnishak.github.io/Tekkan/Tekkan%20Empty.html" download="Tekkan One.html">Download</a>